 If you find yourself with whole wheat flour, or are looking to get into whole wheat flour baking, this is a super simple and delicious recipe to start with.
 Happy baking, friends! xo.
 Emma

-- 1/4 cup granulated white sugar
+- ¼ cup sugar (granulated white)

 - ¼ cup sugar (brown)